section-engineering-education/engineering-education/content/articles/wordpress-penetration-testing/index.md

 When the graphical interface opens, set the suitable options and enter the site's details, and WP pen-testing for XSS vulnerabilities will begin.
 To learn more, go through the [Xsser documentation](https://xsser.03c8.net/).

 ### Conclusion
-I hope this guide has given an excellent introduction to WordPress penetration testing and practice as well.
-WordPress security is essential, and it's valuable to invest in the security of your WordPress website.
+I hope this guide has provided a good overview of WordPress penetration testing and practice.
+WordPress security is critical, and it's worthwhile to invest in your website's protection.

 Using the information provided in this document, you can come up with a WP pen-testing strategy.
 Now assemble your tools to perform reconnaissance and scanning, exploit where needed and mitigate vulnerabilities that you discover.
-Good luck!
+Best of luck!

 ### Further reading
 To learn more about WordPress penetration testing, go through these articles: